linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 partition table
 ----

-heads currently requires a separate boot partition which is a common configuration for Linux.
+Heads currently requires a separate boot partition to verify /boot content integrity, while also using /boot to save and verify the TPM counter file for rollback prevention.
+Having a seperated /boot partition is a common for Linux.
 The heads model leaves the /boot partition unencrypted.
 This is safe because heads will verify files at boot to detect tampering.

 When you partition storage make sure to create /boot or have the OS installer do it for you.
 Generally, the boot partition is much smaller than the other OS partition(s).
-You may keep everything else on 1 partition to make it easier to manage but the kernel and initrd on the boot partition can mount any number of others--encrypted or not.
+As long as the kernel and initrd is located in the seperate boot partition you may keep everything else on one additional partition to make it easier to manage.
+Linux initrd will normally have the ability to mount the other partitions--encrypted or not.

 The other choices mentioned below may also affect the partition layout you choose.